Ch. 17. Diplomas

 </history>

 The <origDate> can in many diplomas be stated by day, month and year, but there are also many diplomas with less specific or less certain dating.
-The TEI Guidelines ch.
-3.7 suggests the following table for stating the date of a document (date being changed to a medieval one):
+Based on the attribute class att.datable.w3c we suggest the following table for stating the date of a document:

 <date when="1225-03">March 1225</date>